 Peacefully set along the banks of Parvati River, amid the picturesque Parvati Valley, Kasol is truly a paradise for all those who want to find their true calling, those who want to climb the mountains, those who want to swallow some sunshine, those who want to experience the warmth of the people of mountains, and those who want to witness Kasol in winter.

-Anyone who has ever thought of visiting Kasol in December, or for that matter, any month of winter, must be worried and confused about their trip to Kasol during these chilly months, but there certainly are some advantages and a different level of beauty in mountains during winter that make you take the risk and do these following things!
+Anyone who has ever thought of visiting Kasol in December, or for that matter, any month of winter, must be worried and confused about their trip to Kasol during these chilly months, but there certainly are some advantages and a different level of beauty in mountains during winter that make you take the risk and a lot of things to do in Kasol

 1. Kheerganga Trek: The Trails Are Waiting For You

 Kheerganga trek can be done during any months of the year, but if you’re planning to trek during heavy snowfall months (sometimes it doesn’t snow at all), then you have to be a little cautious as the trail becomes slippery.
+The trek takes you to an elevation of about 3050 meters and you can surely enjoy the views of Kasol from the top of this trek.
 This trek takes you through many splendid Himalayan valleys and villages, which gives you an opportunity to capture some of the greatest nature shots of your life.
+The trek is about 10 km long and is a little difficult for beginners.

-Tips: Do carry a sleeping bag, woolen gloves and socks, and wind-proof jacket.
+Tips: Do carry a sleeping bag, woolen gloves and socks, and a wind-proof jacket.

 2. Cafe Hopping: Explore The Happening Ones